 Support is a Key Factor in Successful Recovery

 You may prefer to go to or send your child to a faith-based drug treatment facility.
-There are also Religious treatment centers that are helpful, like New Life for Girls, Teen Challenge, Celebrate Recovery.
+Religious treatment centers are also helpful, like New Life for Girls, Teen Challenge, Celebrate Recovery.
 These ministries and faith-based organizations will sponsor those seeking recovery from addiction.
 Many of these programs are free but will ask the person entering drug treatment to raise money through sponsors to attend.
 If you are a member or attending a church, often they will find means of supporting you through donations.

 - New Life for Girls: For women 18 and up.
 Find a location